We’ll see you in there.

 Connect to customize your food & drink discovery.

 The order of the results in our guides are solely determined by our users.

+Here is a guide to the best ramen in Toronto.
 Once considered a poor man’s food, ramen was created to feed the starving people following WWII.
 The rich bone broth, thick cuts of pork belly and wide noodles perfect for slurping were ideal for filling hungry bellies.
 What was then considered a low brow dish has exponentially grown in popularity, becoming a sensationalized staple of the culinary world.
 The craze has spread globally, with ramen shops popping up all over the world, with long lines being the status quo.